 - supply two letters of reference, one academic reference and one personal reference; and

-- be able to attend the National Selection Panel to be held in Sydney 12 and 13 December 2017.
+- be able to attend the National Selection Panel to be held in Sydney on 6-7 December 2018.

 The Westpac Future Leaders Scholarship program is offered at the following universities:

 - Australian National University;

 - The University of Queensland;

 No, except for Research Training Program (RTP) Scholarship or where the existing scholarship is equity based.
 Note that for PhD candidates, the Future Leaders Scholarship provides a top-up of 75% of the RTP stipend, over and above the RTP award received.

 An applicant may only submit one application per year.

 No. Recipients will be notified in December 2018 and the study must commence in 2019.